capsulajs/capsulahub-extensions/packages/configuration/readme.md

 # Configuration service extension for CapsulaHub

 Service that you can use for managing different configurations across your projects.
-Configuration service gives you possibility to easily menage your configurations.
+Configuration service gives you possibility to easily manage your configurations.

 ## API